MomdAli/Angewandte-Informatik/content/Studium/Semester 3/Betriebssysteme/1_Process.md

 - ****Memory limits:**** This field contains the information about [memory management system](https://www.geeksforgeeks.org/memory-management-in-operating-system/) used by the operating system.
 This may include page tables, segment tables, etc.
 - ****List of Open files:**** This information includes the list of files opened for a process.

-### **Data Structures**: discusses how operating systems manage processes using specific data structures.
+### Data Structures: discusses how operating systems manage processes using specific data structures.
 The key points are:

 1. **Tracking Process Information**: The OS needs to track various details about each process, such as its current state, memory usage, CPU registers, and I/O activities.
 This is done using a data structure called the **Process Control Block (PCB)** or **process descriptor**, which stores all relevant information about each process.
 2. **Process List**: The OS maintains a **process list**, which contains all the PCBs for active processes.
 This list helps the OS manage which processes are running, ready to run, or blocked.
 For example, if a process is waiting for I/O, it will be marked as "blocked" in this list, and the OS will know when to wake it up once the I/O operation is complete.